1. You are not the only one. There were others. Or there will be. It’s only a matter of time.

 3. These are your allies.
 Your new BFFs.
 They’ll get it even before you finish telling them.
 Close ranks around each other when you need to.

 4. You will lose friends.
 Sorry.
 Because someone who says “I really don’t want to choose sides,” just did.

 5. Cut ’em loose.
 I regret not doing this much earlier.
 Seeing “them” forced me to remember “him” every time, and took me back to the night he raped me at the lake.
-But I couldn’t keep bringing it up all the time, because they’d use that as an excuse to say I was crazy.
+But I couldn’t keep bringing it up all the time, because they’d say I was crazy or obsessed.
+That’s how victim blaming works.
 Don’t give anyone that much power over you, or your healing.

 6. “I can’t believe I just did that.”
 That’s what he said when I was still pinned to the floor of the car with him on top of me.
 Damn, he was heavy.
 But sure, maybe he felt bad.
 So what.
 Didn’t stop him from raping someone else.

 7. When your therapist asks at your first meeting, “have you ever thought about forgiving him?”
 NO. NO motherfucker.
 The answer is NO. Then immediately run for the door.
 Because if that’s the first go-to question, your therapist is either a rapist, or a rape apologist.
 Get out before it does more damage.

 PS: see a *she.* Lesson learned.